Saturday of Week 2 of Advent – Gospel

 Commentary on Matthew 17:10-13

-I tell you that Elijah has come already and they did not recognise him but treated him as they pleased.
+…I tell you that Elijah has already come, and they did not recognize him, but they did to him whatever they pleased.

-Jesus does not really answer the question but confirms that Elijah will come again.
+Jesus does not really answer the question, but confirms that Elijah will come again.
 In fact, says Jesus, he has already come, but he was not recognised and he was mistreated, just as Jesus himself will not be recognised and be rejected.
 The disciples immediately realised that Jesus was speaking of John the Baptist.

 The role of the returned Elijah was to pave the way for the coming of the Messiah, and that is exactly what John the Baptist did.
 The First Reading from the book of Sirach is a panegyric of Elijah, but much of it can be applied to John the Baptist.